 The wider scope audit, as set out in the Code, plays a key role in the public sector audit framework in Scotland.
 In accordance with Audit Scotland planning guidance, for 2017/18 we have assessed it is appropriate to classify the College as a smaller body for the purposes of our wider scope audit consideration.
-This will focus our consideration of the College's arrangements as they relate specifically to the audit dimensions of financial sustainability and governance and transparency.
+This classification means our wider scope work at the college is aimed at consideration of the College's arrangements as they relate specifically to the audit dimensions of financial sustainability and governance and transparency.